GPU Passthrough On FreeBSD 14.3-RELEASE - Gaming in a Virtual Machine - AMD CPU/GPU + Windows 10 Pro

 kldload vmm

-Add some configurations to your boot loader config
+Add some configuration options to your bootloader config

 /boot/loader.conf: